JamesLi128/FedCIL/readme.md

 ## Experiment Results
 - GAN-lr and lr does not affect performances greatly, currently it's better to set them larger both at 1e-3
-- replay consolidation on server works, already seen 10% accuracy gain on the second task with server steps 5 and server lr 1e-3
+- replay consolidation on server works minorly, already seen 10% accuracy gain on the second task with server steps 5 and server lr 1e-3, but not for last tasks
 - multilayer classification head doesn't work better than singlehead, at least for embed dim = 128
+- cat embedding didn't work very well
+- implemented a general framework to load any dataset by configuring the hydra yaml file
+- Curernt framework is already ACGAN, only separated the classification head as IncrementalNet.